PathwayCommons/guide/_workflows/rna_seq_to_enrichment_map/identify_pathways/index.md

 ## <a href="#background" name="background">II.
 Background</a>

-A detailed description of GSEA is beyond the scope of this section.
-For a more technical explanation please refer to our [GSEA primer]({{site.baseurl}}{{ gsea.url | remove: 'index' }}){: target="_blank"}.
+A detailed description of GSEA is beyond the scope of this discussion.
 Recall that, in addition to a rank file, GSEA requires a set of candidate gene sets in the form of a gene set database file (Figure 1).
 Below we describe a typical gene set database and provide an extremely brief overview for how GSEA operates.

 ### Is there a difference between 'gene sets' and 'pathways'?